hvmerode/junit-pipeline/README.md

 ### Known limitations ##
 ***
-* Not tested on Linux; some filesystem methods in Utils may not work properly
 * Tests cannot be executed in parallel.
 Because the target repository is updated for each test, the next test must wait before the previous one is completed.
 * Templates residing in external repositories (GitHub and other Azure DevOps projects) are taken into account, but: